 Also check out Queen Street, which to the west offers an up-market, trendy vibe, and to the east threads through Leslieville, a laid-back, hip area not often explored by tourists.

-High Park is Toronto's largest city park, with nearly 400 acres of green space, offering gardens, playgrounds, walking trails, picnic areas and a zoo.
+is Toronto's largest city park, with nearly 400 acres of green space, offering gardens, playgrounds, walking trails, picnic areas and a zoo.
 People flock here in late April/early May to catch the blooming cherry blossoms, most of which are located next to Hillside Gardens.
+Pond in High Park, Toronto (Shutterstock)

 If you're in Toronto from mid-June until the end of August, don't miss out on al fresco performances of Shakespeare plays held in High Park each year.
 These are free events but that's by no means a reflection on budget – the stages, costumes, and actors are all top quality.
 To get any chance of sitting space, come 45 minutes to an hour before performances start.
 Bring food to nibble as you watch!